RayKlefstad/ICS46/README.md

 - save your work in your own account on GitHub.com (in different versions/branches if you choose, so that you can try different approaches or changes without breaking what you were working on before), and
 - easily upload your Homework submissions to GradeScope directly from GitHub.

 This class **requires** the use of a GitHub account, so first create your account at  [GitHub.com](https://github.com/).
 If you already have a GitHub account, you can use your existing account for this course.
 Your GitHub account does not need to be linked to your UCI email.

 ## 2 Configure your `git` profile and add SSH keys

+_Note:  If you have already set up SSH keys on Openlab for your GitHub account, for example in ICS 45C, skip Step 2 and go on to Step 3._

 On Openlab, `git` is pre-installed, so now we will set up your basic `git` profile and add your GitHub `ssh-keys` to your account!
 SSH keys allow secure communication between your Openlab and your GitHub accounts, without the need to log in every time.